BenCaiello/isoSegDenoise/README.md

 ## Documentation

 The primary documentation for this package's usual use can be found in the PALMETTOBUG repository.
 A separate documentation may eventually be added for this package on its own.

+## LICENSE

+This repository is generally under the BSD-3 license.
+However, there is code copied from other software packages, which remains under their original licenses.
+**Warning!
+One of the critical softwares used by this package is the deepcell / Mesmer segmentation package & deep learning model: this is licensed under a non-commercial / academic use license!
+This makes its use more restricted than the rest of the code in this repository!**

 ## Citation